marked42/learning-notes/react/react.md

 ### Batched State Change

-Core philosophy of React is that UI depends on state. `this.state` corresponds to `state`, function `f` is what React library is about: it provides a mapping `f` from `state` to `UI`.
+Core philosophy of React is that UI depends on state. `this.state` corresponds to `state`, function `f` is what React library is about: it provides a mapping from `state` to `UI`.
 Once state of a React component is set, React maps `state` to `UI` and re-renders the UI automatically.

 ```math
 UI = f(state)